Modern and climate-neutral heating systems for old buildings

 In the area of heating buildings, the energy transition is opening up a range of modern alternatives to gas and oil heating.
 However, switching to renewable energy sources in old buildings poses particular challenges.
 For one thing, the insulation standards of old buildings are usually inadequate, and for another, they lack the design options available to new buildings.

-Nevertheless, sooner or later the heating system will have to be replaced and fossil fuels will have to be phased out – by 2035, according to the Austrian government’s program.
+Nevertheless, sooner or later the heating system will have to be replaced and fossil fuels will have to be phased out.
 The good news is that there are viable alternatives for old buildings too.

 What should be considered beforehand?